lexadavid/localytics/README.md

 ```python
     >>> localytics = Localytics(api_key = 'XXXXX', api_secret= 'YYYYY')
 ```
-Once you've setup your user token and app tokens, then each of these calls will produce data for you straight away.

 ### Download Data
-There is 1 method that downloads data to local file.
-Example shows to export data for last 2 days:
+There is a method  `download_data` that downloads data to local folder.
+Example shows how to export data for last 2 days:

 ```python
     >>> localytics.download_data(